+Restrictive Practice:

-Restrictive Practice: The NDIS Act 2013 defines a restrictive practice as any practice or intervention that has the effect of restricting the rights or freedom of movement of a person with disability.
-It is now recognised that restrictive practices can have profoundly negative effects on a person's quality of life and can represent serious human right infringements.
+The NDIS Act 2013 defines a restrictive practice as "any practice or intervention that has the effect of restricting the rights or freedom of movement of a person with disability".

 The primary purpose of a restrictive practice should be to protect the person with disability or others from harm, in response to a behaviour of concern.